 “It was with the Greek literature.
 Any young student could have…Continue

 One day during our just completed two-week vacation to Ireland my wife, Lindy, and I had another of those thoroughly enjoyable “only in Ireland” experiences that make traveling there such a joy.
-We…Continue
+We stayed in a 200-year-old cottage in the little town of Ardfinnan (a…Continue

 Fionn mac Cumhaill is a main character from ancient Irish legend from the 3rd century AD.
 He was a warrior, a chieftain, a poet and seer.
 Often referred to as Finn McColl, Finn MacCoul, Finn Mac Cool, Finn McCul, Fin McCool or Fionn…Continue